in top 5%

 Well, it would be a huge scandal if they didn’t, right?
 Journalists would be writing about the lack of adequate preparation available at ‘second-tier colleges’.
 Employers would be complaining about the dearth of strong applicants from anywhere other than the top schools.
 Students and parents would be extraordinarily unhappy at the money wasted on an education that didn’t prepare them for the jobs their lucky peers who attended colleges with better-known names were getting.
 Transfer applications would be through the roof, with students who had a phenomenal first year at a less selective school trying once more to get into one with bigger name recognition.

-There are close to 3000 4-year colleges in the US, and your very bright, talented, hard-working, all-around awesome kids can look significantly deeper than, and are very capable of being happy and well educated at more than, the top 1-2% you may have been assuming they should stick to.
+There are close to 3000 4-year colleges in the US, and your very bright, talented, hard-working, all-around awesome kids can look significantly deeper than, and are very capable of being happy and well educated at more than, the top 1-2% that many assume should be their sole focus.

 They should be looking for schools that meet their individualized criteria and putting together a list based on the proverbial ‘best fit’, not on a one-size-fits-all overall rankings score or fear of not meeting the expectations of family or friends.